Let the Artmobile bring the Arkansas Arts Center’s collection to your community!

 - Additional fee support may be available.
 Inquire at time of booking.

-- Press information for your local publicity of the tour.
+- Press information will be provided for local publicity of your tour.

 - An online Education Guide developed to accompany the exhibition.

-- An onboard art educator to guide the exploration of the objects and facilitate discussion.
+- An onboard art educator to guide the exploration of the artwork and facilitate discussion.